 - If you have already have an existing 2-5 page summary of your program, use that.

-- To save you time, we also accept applications that have been submitted to Agora Partnerships, DC Startup Cup, Echoing Green, Fledge, Global Social Benefit Institute, Seed Spot, Uncharted, and Village Capital.
+- To save you time, we also accept applications that have been submitted to Agora Partnerships, DC Startup Cup, Echoing Green, Fledge, Global Social Benefit Institute, Seed Spot, Uncharted, Startup Cup, and Village Capital.
 Just send us the same paperwork you sent them.

 - You may re-submit your application as many times as you want before the deadline.